German police launch manhunt for Cologne blowgun attacker who injured three | DW | 02.08.2021

 Police said in a statement that the darts, which were several centimeters long, hit a public transportation employee, a construction worker and a passerby on Monday morning.

-The incident occurred in Barbarossaplatz, a square in Cologneꞌs Neustadt-Süd district which is a key thoroughfare for road traffic and public transport.
+The incident occurred in Barbarossaplatz, a square in Cologneꞌs Neustadt-Süd district, a key thoroughfare for road traffic and public transport.

 Several police units are now looking for witnesses and checking CCTV footage to try to find the perpetrator.